ItsAlovey/Gen/README.md

 **Character Generator**

-**Version 1.9 Update**
+**Version 1.9.1 Update**

 **Overview**

-Update 1.9 — I moved all of the information generation into functions so that it is more readable and the main logic is easier to understand.
+Update 1.9.1 — Introduced a new folder structure (`core-geni`) for ongoing backend development.
+This will eventually replace the old `core` folder as the project transitions toward faster implementations (Rust/C++), SQL database support, and improved scalability for large-scale character generation.

 **Key Features**